jdevfullstack-tutorials/github-for-non-code-writers/README.md

 required.
 And it's really fast compared to WordPress and others.

+Now, GitHub is using Markdown
+for plaintext documents, that's the reason why the default README file name extension is `.md` indicating it is a Markdown file.
 Don't be afraid to learn and use
 Markdown.
 It's simply a collection of very simple annotations for